-Kathryn L. Purcell, USDA Forest Service, Pacific Southwest Research Station, 2081 E. Sierra Avenue, Fresno, CA 93710
+Kathryn L. Purcell, USDA Forest Service, Pacific Southwest Research Station, 2081 E. Sierra Avenue, Fresno, CA 93710 A fundamental paradigm of avian reproductive ecolPaul Radley, Commonwealth of the Northern Mariana Islands Division of Fish and Wildlife, Department of Lands and Natural Resources, Saipan, MP; A fundamental paradigm of avian reproductive ecol-

-A fundamental paradigm of avian reproductive ecology is that clutch size increases with latitude but the relationship between clutch size and altitude is less clear.
-I examined clutch sizes of seven species nesting across an elevational gradient in the Sierra Nevada, California.
-Clutch size decreased with increasing elevation for three open-nesting species (Cassin's Vireo, Dark-eyed Junco, and Dusky Flycatcher).
-Two other open-nesting species (American Robin and Hammond's Flycatcher) showed no significant response but followed the same pattern.
-In contrast, clutch size did not vary with elevation in two cavity-nesting species (White-headed Woodpecker and Mountain Chickadee).
-These results suggest that the response of cavity nesters to environmental conditions that vary with elevation differs from that of open nesters.
-Cavity nesters breed earlier and tend to be single brooded and are therefore less constrained by the shorter period over which conditions are considered suitable for breeding at higher elevations.
-Reduced thermoregulatory costs relative to open-cup nesting species due to the insulation of cavities and larger brood sizes may allow cavity nesters to lay similar-sized clutches at different elevations.
+Point Reyes Station, CA ogy is that clutch size increases with latitude but the relationship between clutch size and altitude Although well documented for temperate birds, is less clear.
+I examined clutch sizes of seven spemolt timing and sequence, and plumage developcies nesting across an elevational gradient in the ment in age and sex classes are poorly understood Sierra Nevada, California.
+Clutch size decreased for resident tropical species.
+We used data from with increasing elevation for three open-nesting six banding stations originally established on Saipan species (Cassin's Vireo, Dark-eyed Junco, and Dusky in 2008 and examination of 277 museum specimens Flycatcher).
+Two other open-nesting species (Amerito determine patterns of molt and to establish can Robin and Hammond's Flycatcher) showed no criteria for ageing and sexing 10 resident landbird significant response but followed the same pattern. species on the island.
+With one exception, molt In contrast, clutch size did not vary with elevasequences in Saipan's resident landbirds are typical tion in two cavity-nesting species (White-headed of passerines.
+Preformative molt (occurring in nine Woodpecker and Mountain Chickadee).
+These species) and definitive prebasic molt (occurring in results suggest that the response of cavity nesters all species) are incomplete to complete.
+Prealto environmental conditions that vary with elevaternate molt appears to be absent.
+We developed tion differs from that of open nesters.
+Cavity nestsexing criteria for sexually dimorphic species using ers breed earlier and tend to be single brooded and plumage cues, presence of brood patch or cloacal are therefore less constrained by the shorter period protuberance, and morphological measurements. over which conditions are considered suitable for Although distinct periods or seasons of molt are breeding at higher elevations.
+Reduced thermoregunot well defined and can vary between years, age latory costs relative to open-cup nesting species determination based on molt limits, feather shape due to the insulation of cavities and larger brood and condition, and degree of skull pneumatization sizes may allow cavity nesters to lay similar-sized is possible for most landbird species on Saipan. clutches at different elevations.
 Clearly, a single life history trait such as clutch size cannot explain the complex factors related to life history strategies, but comparison across species that differ in response to elevation may be helpful in elucidating trade-offs in life history strategies.
 In any case, the patterns and processes applicable to life history strategies of latitudinal and elevational gradients appear to differ.
 These results suggest that cavitynesting species are less affected by elevation than open-nesting species.